jmilinovich/agents.json/README.md

 This is an early draft specification.
 All aspects are open for discussion and revision based on community feedback and real-world implementation experience.

 ## Contributing
 Have thoughts?
-Open an issue to discuss or post on x.com.
+Open an issue to discuss or [message me on x.com](https://x.com/jmilinovich).
 - Use cases you're excited about
 - Challenges you foresee
 - Suggestions for improvement
 - Implementation ideas and examples
 - Additional real-world examples of agents.json implementations

-Let's shape this together!
+I for one, welcome our agent overlords.